SonarSource/sonarlint-visualstudio/readme.md

 When an unexpected HTTP status code is returned the service will throw a custom exception of type `HttpResponseException`, which contains the actual status code.
 If needed, additional properties could be added to the exception.

+Why exception and not status code?
+Here is a [nice list](https://stackoverflow.com/questions/4670987/why-is-it-better-to-throw-an-exception-rather-than-return-an-error-code) of pros and cons.

-NOTE: Some requests handle status codes differently and do not throw this exception (for example `IGetNotificationsRequest`).
+NOTE: Some requests handle HTTP status codes differently and do not throw this exception (for example `IGetNotificationsRequest`).

 # Tips and Tricks